ItsKaitlyn03/SmoothedController-old/README.md

+### Need help/support?
+Ask in one of BSMG's support channels for Quest, or join my [Discord server](https://discord.gg/JxWFE37Dsc)!

 # SmoothedController

 Smoothes your Controller position while in menus to make it less shaky, making the UI easier to use, etc.